arh1/presentation-docker-drupal/slides/docker.md

 </code></pre>

 ~Notes:
-* docker for lower-level commands; interact with images, build an app
+* `docker` for lower-level commands; interact with images, build an app
-* Docker compose to work with multi-container apps
+* `docker-compose` to work with app across containers
-* 'docker-compose up' will pull images if you don't have them yet
+* `docker-compose up` will pull images if you don't have them yet
+* pulling images is the only slow step (but much smaller than VMs)